Rotary friction welding

 Rotary friction welding (RFW) is a type of friction welding, which uses friction to heat two surfaces and create a non-separable weld.
-For rotary friction welding this typically involves rotating one element relative to both the other element, and to the forge, while pressing them together with an axial force.
+For rotary friction welding, this typically involves rotating one element relative to both the other element, and to the forge, while pressing them together with an axial force.
 This leads to the interface heating and then creating a permanent connection.
 Rotary friction welding can weld identical, dissimilar, composite, and non-metallic materials.
-It, like other friction welding methods, is a type of solid-state welding.
+Like other friction welding methods, it is a type of solid-state welding.